 ACE @ Wash U

 Amyloidosis is a group of diseases caused by abnormal proteins that can affect multiple organ systems throughout the body.
+Depending on the type of protein, amyloid can lead to problems including stiffening of the heart and heart dysfunction, kidney disease, neuropathy, and issues with the digestive tract.
 These diseases require an integrated approach to diagnosis and treatment across multiple medical specialties.

-Our Amyloid Center of Excellence (ACE) team includes experts in medical specialties including Cardiology, Hematology/Oncology, Neurology, Nephrology, Gastroenterology, Hepatology, Pulmonology and Pathology to ensure that each patient receives the treatment that they need.
+Our Amyloid Center of Excellence (ACE) team includes experts in medical specialties including Cardiology, Hematology/Oncology, Neurology, Nephrology, Gastroenterology, Hepatology, Pulmonology and Pathology to ensure that each patient gets the correct diagnosis and receives the treatment that they need.

-You can contact the Amyloid Center of Excellence at Washington University/Barnes-Jewish Hospital (ACE@WashU) by calling 833-4AMYLOID (833-426-9564) for the hematology/oncology team or 314-362-1291 for the cardiology team.
+Providers or patients can contact the Amyloid Center of Excellence at Washington University/Barnes-Jewish Hospital (ACE@WashU) to obtain an appropriate evaluation and management plan for any amyloid type.
+The initial contact for the ACE team will usually be the hematology/oncology team at 314-454-8339 (especially for AL amyloid patients) or 314-362-1291 for the cardiology team (especially for patients with amyloid involvement of their heart).
 Either team can further direct the referral to other specialties.

 Patients are welcome to call the above numbers directly to self-refer or make an appointment.